github/docs/content/codespaces/customizing-your-codespace/personalizing-github-codespaces-for-your-account.md

 ## Settings Sync

-Settings Sync allows you to share configurations such as settings, keyboard shortcuts, snippets, extensions, and UI state across machines and instances of {% data variables.product.prodname_vscode %}.
+Settings Sync allows you to share configurations such as settings, keyboard shortcuts, snippets, extensions, and UI state across machines and instances of {% data variables.product.prodname_vscode_shortname %}.

-To enable Settings Sync, in the bottom-left corner of the Activity Bar, select {% octicon "gear" aria-label="The gear icon" %} and click **Turn on Settings Sync…**.
+To enable Settings Sync, in the bottom-left corner of {% data variables.product.prodname_vscode %}'s Activity Bar, select {% octicon "gear" aria-label="The gear icon" %} and click **Turn on Settings Sync…**.
 In the dialog box, select the settings you'd like to sync.

 ![Setting Sync option in manage menu](/assets/images/help/codespaces/codespaces-manage-settings-sync.png)

-For more information, see the [Settings Sync guide](https://code.visualstudio.com/docs/editor/settings-sync) in the {% data variables.product.prodname_vscode %} documentation.
+For more information, see the [Settings Sync guide](https://code.visualstudio.com/docs/editor/settings-sync) in the {% data variables.product.prodname_vscode_shortname %} documentation.

 ## Dotfiles